 What Adult Shrimp Eat

-Developed shrimp are scavengers, crawling on the ocean floor eating organic matter.
+Developed shrimp are scavengers, crawling on the ocean floor eating organic matter for shrimp nutrition.
 Therefore, the diets of adult shrimp depend upon where the shrimp are located.
 Wild shrimp in the ocean eat plant matter, dead fish, clams, snails and crabs, worms and any other decaying organic matter they find.
 Farmed and aquarium shrimp find food the same way, but their habitats don't contain all of the different sources of food that the wild shrimp find.
-Farmed shrimp also are fed pellet food and brine shrimp.
+Farmed shrimp also are fed pellet food to increase the calorie intake and content of protein in shrimp .
 Shrimp also are cannibals, and will eat any other smaller shrimp they come across.

 Shrimp don't hunt for "prey" in the manner most people would think of, stalking them like lions or luring them like angler fish, they just eat things they stir up while they're foraging.
 Live food mostly consists of worms and other shrimp.
 Since they stir up the muddy or sandy ocean bottom, shrimp don't look for food with their eyes, but rather smell it with the many feelers located on their heads.